-Payment at Maturity: On the Maturity Date we will pay you \$1,000 for each \$1,000 principal amount of notes plus the Additional comprised of the same asset classes but with different weightings.

-Amount, if any.
+On the Maturity Date we will pay you \$1,000 for each \$1,000 principal amount of notes plus the Additional Payment at Maturity: Amount, if any.

-Additional Amount: The Additional Amount will relate to the Portfolio Return of the best performing of three Reference Portfolios: the Conservative Portfolio, the Balanced Portfolio and the Growth Portfolio.
-The Reference Portfolios will be
+the Conservative Portfolio, the Balanced Portfolio and the Growth Portfolio.
+The Reference Portfolios will be comprised of the same asset classes but with different weightings.